 Governments can show their commitment to the goals of SheDecides by making sure that the full range of services, information and activities needed for their girls and women are funded in their national budgets.

-Donor governments, foundations and private companies should also increase their funding to make sure that countries and organisations that are aiming to provide the full range of services and activities are not limited by lack of cash, or policies that interfere with their knowledge of what is right and needed.
+Donor governments, foundations and private companies should also allocate enough funding to make sure that countries and organisations that are aiming to provide the full range of services and activities are not limited by lack of cash

 Individuals, collectives or other groups, small companies and organisations can contribute by donating via Rutgers or can directly support an organisation that advocates for and supports girls and women with a full range of services - especially those who have stood up against the Global Gag Rule and have had their funding cut.

 International Day of the Girl - 11 october